-Rose Hill School
+Rose Hill School, Tunbridge Wells

 Bang in the centre of T.Wells, yet boasts the green spaces of a country school...
 This school stands out for its exceptional pastoral care and uniquely competitive fees for the older pupils.
 Find out more here!

 ROSE HILL SCHOOL, TUNBRIDGE WELLS

-The school is smack bang in suburbia meaning you could easily pass the little entrance road leading there without even realising it, but take the turning and a whole 13 acres of school unfolds before you (see the birdseye image above).
+The school is smack bang in suburbia meaning you could easily pass the little entrance road leading there without even realising it, but take the turning and a whole 15 acres of school unfolds before you (see the birdseye image above).
 Not necessarily what you expect from a school in the middle of town.

-Now Rose Hill is one of England’s oldest prep schools (established in 1832, since you asked) but moved to its current location in 1966 (I am on fire!) and now sits in a series of modern and purpose-built buildings, with loads of green (fields and woodland).
+Now Rose Hill is one of England’s oldest prep schools (established in 1832, since you asked) but moved to its current location in 1966 and now sits in a series of modern and purpose-built buildings, with loads of green (fields and woodland).

 There’s also lots of woodland learning, which is really connected to the main curriculum, a fantastic facility for little kids who get to explore, light fires (with adult supervision!) and be kids in a safe environment.